-I have written extensively on my favorite hikes here, but this list is of the lesser known amazing waterfalls that are all over Southern California.
-When I tell people this, they always tell me they had no idea, and that is what I am looking to fix.
+I have written extensively on my favorite hikes here, but this list is of the lesser-known amazing waterfalls that are all over Southern California.
+When I tell people about the waterfalls, they always tell me they had no idea they even existed, and that is what I am looking to fix.
 Even if you don’t like hiking, who doesn’t like walking to a beautiful waterfall on a nice Southern California spring day?
-Here are my favorites, but really there are a ton more in Southern California; check out the resources at the bottom for more.
+Here are my favorites, but there are a ton more in Southern California; check out the resources at the bottom for more.
 All of the links under the pictures should tell you how to get to each one of the falls (half of the links point to other sites).
-Without further ado, here are the great Southern California waterfalls.
+Without further ado, here are the great Southern California waterfalls and you can view all the waterfalls I have visited in California here.

-As one of the best waterfalls close to LA, Sturtevant Falls is a really popular weekend adventure spot.
+As one of the best waterfalls close to LA, Sturtevant Falls is a trendy weekend adventure spot.
 Be sure to get there early so that the parking lot doesn’t fill up.
 Read about Sturtevant Falls here

-The is the largest waterfall in Southern California and it is a sight to behold when it is flowing.
-Read about Big Falls here
+Big Falls is the largest waterfall in Southern California, and it is a sight to behold when it is flowing.
+Read about Big Falls here and note that you can’t hike all the way to the falls anymore.

 Heart Rock Falls